dkorunic/e-dnevnik-bot/README.md

 - `-r`: retries between unsuccessful attempts to scrape and/or send alerts (default 3),
 - `-t`: sends a test message to all configured messaging services,
 - `-v`: enables verbose/debug messages for more insight into bot operation and by default this is disabled,
-- `-l`: enables colorized console logging with JSON output disabled.
+- `-l`: enables colorized console logging with JSON output disabled,
+- `-g`: Google Calendar API token file path to read from and store OAuth2 token to,
+- `-x`: Google Calendar [API key credentials](https://developers.google.com/workspace/guides/create-credentials#choose_the_access_credential_that_is_right_for_you) file path.

 --